 You alleged that the union failed to provide a reasonable opportunity for nominations because nominations were not reopened for the rerun election.
+You also alleged that this practice violated Appendix C, Article VI, Section 6 of the AFSCME International Constitution and Article VI, Section 6 of the AFSCME Local 1653 Constitution, both of which state that "[v]acancies in office shall be filled for the remainder of the unexpired term by vote of the executive board."
 However, you do not allege that the union failed to provide a reasonable opportunity for nominations during the original election.

 Section 401(e) of the LMRDA provides that unions must provide a reasonable opportunity to nominate candidates for election.
 29 U.S.C. § 481(e).
-As such, the Department's general position is that a new election involves all phases of the election and, therefore, must include new nominations.
+As such, the Department's general position is that a new election involves all phases of the election, and therefore, must include new nominations.
 Under limited circumstances, however, the Department will exercise its discretion during a remedial election that it supervises and not require the union to reopen nominations.
 Notably, union-initiated rerun elections need not be run under the same practices that the Department would use in a supervised rerun election.
 The requirement set out in section 402(a) of the LMRDA, 29 U.S.C. § 482(a), that a member exhaust internal union remedies before complaining to the Secretary of a violation of Section 401 of the LMRDA, was included in the Act to give unions a chance to correct election problems and deficiencies, thereby preserving a maximum amount of independence and encouraging responsible self-government.
-In furtherance of this legislative objective, the Secretary accords a high degree of deference to unions on their decisions in internal union election protests that provide for the conduct of a new election.
+In furtherance of this legislative objective, the Secretary accords a high degree of deference to unions on their decisions in internal union election protests providing for the conduct of a new election.
 The Department will not seek to reverse a union's remedial decision to hold a new election unless it is apparent that the decision was based on the application of a rule that violates the LMRDA; the decision was made in bad faith, such as to afford losing candidates a second opportunity to win; or the decision is otherwise contrary to the principles of union democracy embodied in the LMRDA and holding a new election was unreasonable.